 Theory of mind is the ability to attribute mental states — thoughts, intents, desires, pretending, knowing — to oneself and others and to understand how those mental states influence behaviour.
 It’s a critical developmental skill that helps children develop empathy and understand other people’s feelings and intentions.

 The term “theory of mind” was first coined by Premack and Woodruff (1978) and referred to people’s thoughts and reasoning about their minds and those of others.
 The assumption that we need a theory for our thoughts is called introspection.

-A PR superpower is an ability to put oneself in another person’s shoes and reason about what they might be thinking.
+A PR superpower is the ability to put oneself in another person’s shoes and reason about their thoughts.
 But it can also be a stressor.

-As PR- and communications professionals, we need to understand how people think and react.
+As PR- and communications professionals, we must understand how people think and react.
 It’s a form of empathy, and when you put people like this together, they tend to be over-serious and over-committed.
-To be good at what we do, we must consider what other people think and feel.
+To be good at what we do, we must consider what others think and feel.